Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 High-intensity interval training, or HIIT, involves alternating short bursts of high-intensity exercise with slightly longer periods of low-intensity exercise.

-The goal is to spend 20 to 90 seconds working as hard as you can to increase your heart rate and then back off a little to allow for a quick recovery before you rinse and repeat.
+The goal is to spend 20 to 90 seconds working as hard as possible to increase your heart rate and then back off a little to quickly recover before you rinse and repeat.

 Research shows that HIIT can increase your metabolic rate and reduce both subcutaneous fat and belly fat better than other types of exercise, including moderate-intensity training and aerobic exercise [5, 6].

-For optimal fat burning, try to do some HIIT workouts a few times per week.
+For optimal fat burning, try HIIT workouts a few times per week.
 If you're new to the concept of HIIT, a personal trainer can show you the way.

 2. Resistance Train for Fat Loss

-Along with high-intensity interval training, you'll also want to incorporate resistance training, aka strength training or weight training, regularly.
+Along with high-intensity interval training, you'll also want to regularly incorporate resistance training, also known as strength or weight training.

 Resistance training can help improve your body composition by helping you build muscle and lose fat at the same time.